swcarpentry/shell-novice/episodes/05-loop.md

 The shell starts by expanding `*.dat` to create the list of files it will process.
 The **loop body**
 then executes two commands for each of those files.
-The first, `echo`, just prints its command-line arguments to standard output.
+The first command, `echo`, prints its command-line arguments to standard output.
 For example:

 ~~~